 A nun looking for keys in her handbag

-Trastevere, “across the Tiber”, was built in the next bend of the River Tiber but on the other side.
+Trastevere, “across the Tiber”, appeared in the next bend of the River Tiber but on the other side.
 It became the area of outsiders, an isolated neighborhood that created its own traditions and way of life.
 Even speech is different in Trastevere.

-But this working-class was so pretty that it developed to a place where people flocked in the evenings: to dine, to stroll or just to have a drink in one of the cafés that appeared on pavements after dark.
+But this working-class was so pretty that it became a place where people came in the evenings: to dine, to stroll or just to have a drink in one of the cafés that appeared on pavements after dark.

 By day it’s quiet here which makes daytime a perfect time to enjoy the narrow alleyways – and the spring in Rome!